Course Substitution Committee (FL/QR/QI)

 - Provides the student with a list of approved courses that can be substituted for meeting the degree requirements for a Foreign Language and/or Quantitative and asks the student to meet with an Academic Advisor.

 - Notifies the Academic Advising office of the student’s approval to be included in the student’s record

 - What is the process of appealing a Course Substitution Committee decision?

 If a student’s request is denied and they disagree, they can:

 - Meet with Associate Dean James Thompson to discuss their petition.

 - Submit additional supporting materials, upon acceptance of which the committee will reevaluate the student’s petition.

 - What courses can be used to substitute and can they count toward other General Education requirements?

 - Students will receive the list of approved substitution courses with their approval letter.
-The lists can also be viewed and downloaded as PDFs here.
+The current list can also be viewed and downloaded as PDFs from the University Catalog here, and archived lists can be found here.

 - Substitution courses fall under the same rules as other courses that apply toward a General Education requirement.
 The below chart explains how courses are counted.
+When a student is approved they will receive information specific to their situation regarding where substitution courses can count.
 If students have questions they can contact the Office of Undergraduate Curricula or the Course Substitution Committee for clarification.